blueraleigh/squamatabase/README.md

 from the world's snakes, compiled by [me](https://blueraleigh.github.io), during my time as a PhD student at the University of Michigan.

-# Compilation methods

-I compiled Squamatabase from numerous articles published in scientific journals.
-I located material both through the use of keyword queries in academic search engines and by systematic review of table of contents for well-known herpetological journals (e.g. Herpetological Review, Herpetology Notes).
-I also located additional relevant articles by consulting the references in reviewed articles.
-My goal was simply to track down as many relevant sources as possible.
-The current compilation includes data from approximately 1700 different sources but remains incomplete in many ways (e.g., geographically and taxonomically).

-The majority of observations in the database result from papers describing (1) dissections of fluid preserved museum specimens and (2) direct encounters with snakes in the field that were actively consuming a prey or had recently consumed a prey item that could be regurgitated by forced palpation.
-Glaudas et al. (2017) have noted that these sources of information can provide different pictures of the prey spectrum for Bitis arietans (Puff Adder).

 # Data archives

 Each new release (corresponding to the addition of new data or new